biothings/biothings.api/docs/doc/studio.rst

 **BioThings Studio** can be used in different scenarios:

 * you want to contribute to an existing BioThings API by integrating a new data source
-* you want to run you own BioThings API but don't want to have to install all the dependencies and learn how to configure all the sub-systems
+* you want to run your own BioThings API but don't want to have to install all the dependencies and learn how to configure all the sub-systems